diskurse/gpslock/README.md

 If the USB dongle is removed or the computer's GPS location shows it has moved beyond a certain distance (given potential normal variations in GPS readings) then perform a system shutdown.

+This program is an anti-forensics tool in a similar vein to usbdeath and swatd.